IsJustaGhost/LibFilters-3.0/LibFilters-3.0/LibFilters_Wiki.md

 --Is a list dialog currently shown?
---OPTIONAL parameter number filterType to detect the owner control which's hidden state will be checked --OPTIONAL parameter userdata/control dialogOwnerControlToCheck which's hidden state will be checked --Any of the 2 parameters needs to be passed in --returns boolean isListDialogShown function libFilters:IsListDialogShown(filterType, dialogOwnerControlToCheck)
+--OPTIONAL parameter number filterType: filterType's owner control's hidden state will be checked --OPTIONAL parameter userdata/control dialogOwnerControlToCheck: parameter's hidden state will be checked --Any of the 2 parameters needs to be passed in --returns boolean isListDialogShown function libFilters:IsListDialogShown(filterType, dialogOwnerControlToCheck)

---Is the retrait station curently shown
+--Is the retrait station currently shown
 --returns boolean isRetraitStation
 function libFilters:IsRetraitStationShown()

---Is any crafting  station curently shown
+--Is any crafting  station currently shown
 --OPTIONAL parameter number craftType: If provided the shown state of the crafting table connected to the craftType will --be checked and returned
 --returns boolean isCraftingStationShown
 function libFilters:IsCraftingStationShown(craftType)

---Is the currnt crafting type jewelry?
+--Is the current crafting type jewelry?
 --return boolean isJewerlyCrafting
 function libFilters:IsJewelryCrafting()